I've been up to my elbows in melatonin research for a week now.

 The 101 on Melatonin Synthesis

-Circulating melatonin is hydroxylated and conjugated with sulfate in the live to form its primary metabolite, melatonin 6-sulfatoxy (MT6s) as shown in the figure, and excreted into urine.
+Circulating melatonin is hydroxylated and conjugated with sulfate in the liver to form its primary metabolite, melatonin 6-sulfatoxy (MT6s), and excreted into urine.

 Where Does Melatonin Act?
 In Short, Everywhere!